Sahish08/flutter_tfliteV2/README.md

 # tflite

 A Flutter plugin for accessing TensorFlow Lite API.
 Supports image classification, object detection ([SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) and [YOLO](https://pjreddie.com/darknet/yolov2/)), [Pix2Pix](https://phillipi.github.io/pix2pix/) and [Deeplab](https://github.com/tensorflow/models/tree/master/research/deeplab) and [PoseNet](https://www.tensorflow.org/lite/models/pose_estimation/overview) on both iOS and Android.
+This repository expands on the tflite plugin developed at https://github.com/shaqian/flutter_tflite by updating the embedding used in the iOS and Android configuration files in order to avoid deprecated functions.
+Particularly, this plugin is compatible with Android V2 embedding while the original plugin was targeted only for Android V1 embedding.

 ### Table of Contents